moorepants/BicycleDataProcessor/README.rst

 Now load a run::

-    >>> run = bdp.Run('00105', database, forceRecalc=True, filterSigs=True)
+    >>> run = bdp.Run('00105', database, <pathToParameterData>, filterSigs=True)

-Currently the `forceRecalc` argument must be true.
+The `<pathToParameterData>` needs to point to the data directory associated with the BicycleParameters module and should contain Jason and the Rigd bicycle.
 The `filterSigs` will apply a filter to the signals to remove some of the noise, it is optional.

 Check to make sure the data was properly time synchronized::